alainrk/nrk/README.md

 ## TODO

 - Extend table's support to other immutable objects other than strings as keys.
-- Refactor `Chunk* chunk` been passed around in `compiler.c`, putting it into the Compiler itself.
+- In compiler avoid multiple pointer indirections with compiler->parser/scanner if used in critical paths and just bring it to a var inside the function.